TonyGermaneri/canvas-datagrid/tutorials/canvasDatagrid.md

 | web component data attribute | application/json+x-canvas-datagrid |
 | web component innerHTML attribute | application/json+x-canvas-datagrid |

-There are four built in parsers.
+There are two built in parsers.

 application/x-canvas-datagrid (Default)
-application/x-canvas-datagrid;2dArray
 application/json+x-canvas-datagrid
-application/json+x-canvas-datagrid;2dArray

-When using `application/x-canvas-datagrid;2dArray` or `application/json+x-canvas-datagrid;2dArray`
-by default the columns will be named like a spread sheet, A, B, C, through ZZZZ.

 Note: When the value of a cell is an object or an array, a new grid will be drawn into the cell.
 This behavior can be overridden.

-Note: When setting data via the web component data attribute or innerHTML attribute, only string data can be passed.
+Note: When setting data via the web component innerHTML attribute, only string data can be passed.

 Note: When you pass string data into the web component and the `grid.type` is set to the default: `application/x-canvas-datagrid` it will become set to `application/json+x-canvas-datagrid` to parse the string data.
-If `grid.type` has been changed, the parser it was changed to will be used instead.
+If `grid.type` was previously changed, the parser it was changed to will be used instead.

 Schema
 ------